Parenting Tips Backed By Research

 Habits are those activities we do without thinking, and they are often established early and carried out without thinking for years (decades!).
 You wash your hands after you go to the bathroom, you close the car door after you get in, you start the coffee when you wake up.

-Helping your child establish healthy habits is like creating ideal default settings for them.
+Helping your child establish healthy habits (like sleep!) from the start is like creating ideal default settings for them.
 The earlier you do this, the easier it is for them to learn.

 Think for a moment about how literal your child is; it’s probably given you quite a few giggles and stories to share.
 Their minds are very concrete at this stage of development, and as such they don’t infer conclusions the way an adult would at all.
 Life is simply taken at face value.